REST API

 Primary Use Case: Local RPC Provider Replacement

 This endpoint is designed to serve as a complete, trustless replacement for traditional RPC providers.
-When running the Colibri server locally (using the installer packages), you can configure this endpoint as your RPC provider in wallets like MetaMask, enabling fully verified, trustless access to the blockchain without relying on third-party infrastructure.
+When running the Colibri server locally (using the installer packagesarrow-up-right), you can configure this endpoint as your RPC provider in wallets like MetaMask, enabling fully verified, trustless access to the blockchain without relying on third-party infrastructure.

 How It Works: